EN555/EN555.github.io/_posts/2024-06-08-Segment-Based Anomaly Detection.md

 ---

-## Code
+## Implementation
 Below are the main parts of the code used in our segment-level anomaly detection system.

 #### Setting Up the Environment

-We start by importing the necessary libraries.
+We start by importing all necessary libraries.
+These include `os` and `shutil` for file operations, `ipywidgets` for creating interactive widgets within Jupyter Notebook, `IPython.display` for displaying images and HTML content, `PIL` for image processing, `fastdup` for detecting outliers, `contextlib` for handling output redirection, and `uuid` for generating unique directory names.

 ```pyhton
 import os